Astig-1982/The-Exoplanet-Project/README.md

 #### Sign out of an account:

 * I've simply created a function using session.pop and redirecting the user to the login page once she/he's logged out.
 Testing this feature was very straight forward, all I had to do was log into a previously created account and click the log out button in the navigation.
-I have used google dev tools to check if the session was cleared and the user was no longer logged in.
+I have used google dev-tools to check if the session was cleared and the user was no longer logged in.
 The test has passed succesfuly based on the above criteria.

 ### Inserting an exoplanet: